-- Expressing how 'I' am without criticism or judgement. - Receiving feedback empathetically without jumping to the defence. - Expressing observations instead of evaluations what do you think you are hearing the other person say/do vs. what you think that person's actions says about them. - Owning how you feel in relation to your observations and the stories that are activated in your head when you experience them. - Stating your own needs/values without asking something of others to make you feel better. - Clearly requesting specific, concrete actions that would enrich your life, without demanding.
+- Expressing how 'I' am without criticism or judgement. - Receiving feedback empathically, without jumping to being defensive. - Expressing observations rather than evaluations what do you think you are hearing the other person say/do vs. what you think that person's actions says about them. - Owning how you feel in relation to your observations and the stories that are activated in your head when you experience them. - Stating your own needs/values without asking something of others to make you feel better. - Clearly requesting specific, concrete actions that would enrich your life, without make this a demand.

 For example "When I hear ..., I feel ..., because I need/value ..., would you be willing to...?"
-And we can use these tools to mirror back to people in our network.
+We can use these tools to model collaborative communication to people in our network.